botworld-wiki/beatburger.github.io/_bots/halo.md

 ---
 layout: bot
-contributors: "MrGold and Diamond, the 2 shiniest out there that gives us light in our darkest moment"
+contributors: "MrGold and Diamond, the 2 shiniest out there that gives us light in our darkest moment, O.J"
 updatedAt: "2021-12-30"

 title: "Halo (Rare Support)"
 name: "Halo"
-description: "Team Player\n\n\n"
+description: "Not to be confused with Halo Franchise.
+An average ranged supporter outshined by Beat because there is not many situations where Halo does great, at least it has done its job well.\n- Feature: Is a good dps dealer/nuker booster\n- Shield Bubble can provide extra survivability on ally\n- Drawback: Somewhat low on health, may die quickly"
 imageUrl: "https://media.discordapp.net/attachments/873396923137142855/902076651876253706/Halo.png"
 breadcrumbs:
   Bots: "/bots"